 The method below describes a very good way to start tomatoes, peppers and eggplant.
 This is a tried and true method; been doing this for years and it gives the best results.

 1. Sow seeds close to each other in a shallow container (about 2 inches deep).
-Add soil to just cover the seeds.
+Add soil to Start Seeds Peppers 2013just cover the seeds.
 Keep moist and warm.

 2. When seeds germinate, place in a warm sunny location, keep moist but do not over water.